Malmberget

 In the centre of Malmberget, the deep mine has reached daylight and created a large hole called Kaptensgropen ("The Captain's Pit").
 In March 2012, Kaptensgropen was joined with a new pit resulting from the planned sub-level caving of the Fabian deposit, and has grown southwards as the deep mining continues, dividing the town and making the old town centre uninhabitable, forcing many institutions, such as two cinemas and a church, to move to the western part of Malmberget or, even more commonly, to the neighbouring town of Gällivare.

 Today Kaptensgropen is being back-filled with waste rock produced by the underground mines.
 Kaptensgropen will eventually be filled in, but the uninhabitable area is continually growing as underground mining undermines the area and seismic events caused by the mining regularly shake the remaining parts of Malmberget.
 The future of Malmberget was for a long time uncertain, but exploration by LKAB indicated that even more of Malmberget may need to be moved in the future.
 The moving of several large residential houses owned by the mining company, as well as private villas, has been a major issue locally for the past few years.

 The iron ore extracted from Malmberget is transported by rail southeast to the port of Luleå.

 Sports

-Malmberget's largest sports association is named Malmbergets AIF|Malmbergets allmänna idrottsförening (MAIF) which has an athletic tradition spanning more than a hundred years.
+Malmberget's largest sports association is named Malmbergets allmänna idrottsförening (MAIF) which has an athletic tradition spanning more than a hundred years.
 MAIF's colors are green and white.

 The local football club is Gällivare Malmbergets FF.